-A special permit granted under this Section shall have a term limited to the duration of the applicant's ownership of the premises as a Medical Marijuana Treatment Centers.
+A special permit granted under this Section shall have a term limited to the duration of the applicant's ownership of the premises as Marijuana Establishments.
 A special permit may be transferred only with the approval of the Planning Board in the form of an amendment to the special permit.